Move 5 matches to make the matchstick kite reverse direction and dive down

-You have superimposed the tail-joint of the nose-diving solution kite figure with the nose-joint of the puzzle kite figure so that the body of the two figures consisting of two sets of four squares are superimposed on one another.
+You have superimposed the tail-joint of the nose-diving solution kite figure with the nose-joint of the puzzle kite figure so that the body of the two figures comprising two sets of four squares are superimposed on one another.

 Just move sticks 4 and 8 to form the tail of the solution figure (stick positions 3 and 7), stick 2 to stick position 1 and lastly stick 5 to stick position 6.
-You get the nose-diving kite.
-In total you have moved 4 sticks.
+You get the nose-diving kite and you have moved 4 sticks.

-Instead of solving the given puzzle, you have solved a new puzzle,
+Instead of solving the puzzle, you have solved a new puzzle,

 Move 4 sticks in the figure of kite to make it diving down nose first.

 So you have to separate the two axes of symmetry when superimposing and make a second attempt.